kylejones200/psis_4700_applied_ai/webslides/topic_Fine-Tuning.md

 ## The Trade-offs

-Fine-tuning is expensive and slow.
+Fine-tuning is expensive and slow
-It can degrade general ability.
+It can degrade general ability
-It locks your model to one behavior.
+It locks your model to one behavior
 It requires retraining when data changes

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.